RVerse-Tutorials/Journal_Article/Table-App-Data-Editted.md

 Karnataka Lat(13.75,  16.25), Lon(71.25,  73.75)
 </p>
 <p>
-The land gauge data is monthly, seasonal and annual rainfall (in mm) area weighted average for each state in India starting from 1901 onwards.
+The land gauge data are a monthly rainfall (in mm) area weighted average for each state in India starting from 1901 onwards.
 This data set is based on rain guages.
 The data are provided by the India Meteorological Department (Ministry of Earth Sciences).
 The